University of Redlands Town & Gown announces honorees for Awards of Distinction

 The University of Redlands Town & Gown annually honors individuals throughout the Inland Empire who have shown a commitment to the public good through volunteerism, community involvement or outstanding achievement in their field.
 The awards committee recently selected and now announces those who will be honored with a 2016 Award of Distinction at a gala event March 5, 2016.

-• Nathan Gonzales, archivist and head of special collections at A.K.
+• Nathan Gonzales PH.D., archivist and head of special collections at A.K.
 Smiley Public Library.

 Those nominating Nathan say he “is truly a citizen and not just a resident of Redlands.”
 He is recognized for using his expertise in history and archives to serve many local causes, through organizations such as Town & Gown, the Rotary Club, Redlands Historical Museum, Kimberly Shirk Association and the Redlands Area Historical Society.